Gleaming Without Us

 2008

-My installations have become increasingly more immersive; the atmosphere has swollen beyond the typical white light and shadowing used in the past.
-The space now seethes with color and movement.
-I want to capture that fleeting moment, tamp down the light and make it into a physical object.
+My installations had become increasingly immersive — the atmosphere had swollen beyond the typical white light and shadowing I’d used in the past.
+The space now seethed with color and movement.
+I wanted to capture that fleeting moment, tamp down the light, make it into a physical object.

-Gleaming Without Us utilizes a new type of material that seems to actually capture light.
-This particular medium can optically contain the atmosphere created within the Dewdrop installations.
-Combining cast acrylic and color digitally outputted from the HD projections, a special substrate is produced from which my drawings are machine cut.
+Gleaming Without Us uses a new type of material that seems to actually capture light.
+This medium can optically contain the atmosphere created within the Dewdrop installations.
+Combining cast acrylic with color digitally output from the HD projections, a special substrate is produced from which my drawings are machine-cut.

-This works’ title and drawn images stems from Alan Wiesman’s book, The World Without Us where the author creates a thought-experiment describing a world after the human race hypothetically vanishes.
-The thrust of the book illustrates nature’s power to quickly proliferate into our niche left behind.
-The idea of nature, completely unhindered, is the starting point for this new series of work.
-The drawings themselves are compact vignettes of a possible future hybrid landscape.
+The title and drawn images stem from Alan Weisman’s book The World Without Us, where the author creates a thought experiment describing a world after the human race hypothetically vanishes.
+The thrust of the book illustrates nature’s power to quickly proliferate into the niche left behind.
+The idea of nature, completely unhindered, is the starting point for this body of work — the drawings compact vignettes of a possible future hybrid landscape.